 - If the counselor accepts the marital status change, the “rejected” status of the FAFSA will be fixed.

-- You will receive a BroncoMail email message with the results of the FAFSA review.
+- All recently married FAFSA applicants (going from dependent to independent) will receive a BroncoMail email message with the results of the FAFSA review.

 ~ If your financial aid is obviously better, the counselor will proceed with changing your financial aid award.